Hubs-Foundation/hubs-cloud/README.md

 ## Creating and Deploying custom clients

-Once you have a working stack on AWS, you can easily create and deploy custom versions of [Hubs](https://hubs.mozilla.com) by cloning the [repo](https://github.com/mozilla/hubs).
+Once you have a working hub on AWS, you can easily create and deploy custom versions of the [Hubs Client](https://hubs.mozilla.com) by cloning the [repo](https://github.com/mozilla/hubs).

-Normally, when you run `npm start` after a fresh checkout, you will be using Mozilla's dev servers, storage, and database.
-Once you have a Hubs Cloud instance set up, you can point your local client to it so that rooms, scenes, etc from your Hubs Cloud instance will be available when running your local client.
+Normally, when you run `npm start` after a fresh checkout, you will be using Mozilla's dev hub.
+Once you have your own hub set up, you can point your local client to it so that rooms, scenes, etc from your hub will be available when running your local client.

-To run your locally modified client against your self hosted Hubs Cloud instance run the `scripts/use-hubs-cloud-stack.sh` script.
+To run your locally modified client against your self hosted hub run the `scripts/use-hubs-cloud-stack.sh` script.
 (Run this script without arguments to see how to use it.)
-After running this script, `.env.defaults` will be modified so subsequent runs of `npm start` will be accessing your Hubs Cloud instance.
+After running this script, `.env.defaults` will be modified so subsequent runs of `npm start` will be accessing your hub.
 You can commit the changes to `.env.defaults` to make this change permanent.
-If you'd like to go back to using Mozilla servers, you can run `scripts/use-mozilla-dev.sh`.
+If you'd like to go back to using Mozilla's dev hub, you can run `scripts/use-mozilla-dev.sh`.

 To deploy your custom client, run `npm run deploy` and follow the prompts.
-If you want to revert your Hubs Cloud instance back to using the Mozilla upstream version of the client, run `npm run undeploy`.
+If you want to revert your hub back to using the Mozilla upstream version of the client, run `npm run undeploy`.

 Note: When running a deploy, ensure webpack-dev-server (`npm start`) is **not** running.
 This may cause conflics in the build process.